Gordon Knowles Munro

 relationship with the Natal Mounted Rifles stretching

-brothers Alfred Charles and James Davie saw action
+back to when brothers Alfred Charles and James Davie saw action

 during the Natal Native Rebellion in 1906.
 In the